 My daughter wants to join a social network.
 What privacy settings should we be aware of?

 Additionally, social networking site privacy rules and options can change over time, so it’s a good idea for you and your daughter to revisit her settings from time to time and make sure they’re up to date.
-This video is a great resource for helping you understand privacy settings on Facebook.

 Why do parents and teens differ in the type of information they share?